ChinmayBH/Exploring-Unsupervised_Learning/README.md

 2) Association

-These are set of algorithms which are used when there is no target variable present.
+These are sets of algorithms which are used when there is no target variable present.
 These algorithms are writen considering dataset in Euclidian space .
 We have no one for supervision thats why it is named as UNSUPERVISED learning .
 Clustering : These algorithms search for patterns,simillarities and on that basis they form clusters.